DeniseBischof/PixelArtEditorWIP/README.md

 - 🧹 Erase / overwrite pixels
 - 💾 (WIP) Export / saving options for pixel art

-> Note: This project is **work in progress** – things will change and improve over time. ✨
+> Note: This project is **work in progress** – things will change and improve over time.
+Hopefully ✨

 ---